-AMG is a participating member of the International Antimony Association, International Lithium Association, and Vanitec, with employees serving on the governance body for each organization.
-The International Antimony Association or i2a is the Brusselsbased organization representing the producers, importers and users of multiple antimony substances. i2a's aim is the sustainable and responsible production, use and recycling of antimony.
+AMG is a participating member of the International Antimony Association, International Lithium Association, Tantalum-Niobium International Study Center and Vanitec, with employees serving on the governance body for each organization.
+The International Antimony Association or i2a is the Brussels-based organization representing the producers, importers and users of multiple Antimony substances. i2a's aim is the sustainable and responsible production, use and recycling of Antimony.
 ILiA is the global trade association for the lithium industry and represents the entire lithium value chain.
 The Association was established in 2021 as an international not-for-profit industry association run by and for its members.
 ILiA, supports the lithium industry's efforts to supply high quality lithium sustainably and responsibly, and proactively promote a better understanding of ILiA members' ESG credentials.
+The Tantalum-Niobium International Study Center was founded in 1974 as an international nonprofit association developed to spread information about tantalum and to promote the common interest and welfare of the producers of tantalum.
 Vanitec brings together representatives of companies and organizations involved in the mining, processing, manufacture, research and safe use of vanadium and vanadium-containing products.